andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 ### Control Groups (Cgroups)

 - Android has multiple control groups.
-The most import are:
+The most important are:
 	- the Foreground Group
 	- the Background Group
 - every thread belongs to a thread control group (e.g. Foreground Group)